smithkm/scriven/README.md

 # Scriven
-Medieaval style font with support for constructed languages from the Ultima computer games.
+Mediæval style font with support for constructed languages from the Ultima computer games.